-“The simple truth of the matter is demos are showing something which looks like a final product long before there’s a final product,” says Jason Stark of Ninja Pizza Woman dev Disparity Video video games.
+“The simple truth of the matter is demos are showing something which looks like a final product long before there’s a final product,” says Jason Stark of Ninja Pizza Girl dev Disparity Video video video games.
 “Even when you do show a finished game you often have to change things so it presents better as a demo.
 The first level in most games is a crappy demo.
 Pacing is off.
 Who wants to sit through a slow, dramatic build-up in a crowded, noisy con floor?”

 Joe Mirabello developer of bullet-hell FPS MOTHERGUNSHIP echoes that feeling.
 “A great demo can unfortunately lead to producers and stakeholders thinking development is further than it is.
 Oftentimes the stuff made for demos was made for real—just not with the considerations for how it would be expanded or supported after the demo.
 It’s that system expansion that often leads to refactoring, and it can lead to periods after the demo where progress feels ‘stalled’ as everyone plays catch-up.”

-This period of ‘catch-up’ comes with a value, as Mirabello particulars.
+This era of ‘catch-up’ comes with a worth, as Mirabello particulars.
 “Demos demand a focus on polish.
 They demand attention to marketing.
 They demand dropping all the new things you want to do just to focus on a small sliver of the game that may or may not be in the final game.
 These things directly compromise the progress a developer wants to make ‘on the actual game’.
 And that’s all before the demo is made.
 And then, afterwards, there is a debt to pay in cleaning up the wreckage from the rush attitude.”

-Charlotte Gore, developer of journey recreation Yorkshire Gubbins, moreover managed to ship a little bit of her recreation to EGX Rezzed with a few last-minute tweaks.
+Charlotte Gore, developer of journey recreation Yorkshire Gubbins, furthermore managed to ship a bit little bit of her recreation to EGX Rezzed with a number of last-minute tweaks.
 “I did a bit of an upgrade to Verb School [Yorkshire Gubbins’ tutorial], updating the background art with more details, redoing the colour grading and did a ‘camera pass’ – this is where I script close ups etc. It’s a feature of the current work-in-progress stuff, but not yet in the main game.
 It was a good opportunity for me to test how players responded to this sort of feature, and, I’m happy to say, they reacted well!”

 When it hits residence

-Moo Yu, co-developer of Knights and Bikes, put the worth of current assemble progress in concrete phrases.
+Moo Yu, co-developer of Knights and Bikes, put the value of present assemble progress in concrete phrases.
 “We’ve made two show builds for Knights and Bikes and each one has taken a month to make,” Yu says.
 “The hope is always that this is all work that we’d be doing eventually anyway and that we’re just doing it a bit earlier than we would have otherwise. … What’s interesting when you start making a show build is that it all becomes real.
 While you’re in development, it’s easy to let things slide or think you’ll come back to something, but the moment you mentally clock that real people are going to play this build, your perspective quickly shifts from that of a developer to that of a player, which immediately leads to tons of improvements on the game and lots of ideas that you hadn’t considered from the other view.”

-Closing in current
+Closing in present

-Journey video video games
+Journey video video video games

-Administration video video games
+Administration video video video games

-Music video video games
+Music video video video games